ney-l/password-manager/README.md

 # About

-A basic offline password manager starter project implemented in Python that saves your credentials locally and let's you generate a random password because we have all been here!
+A basic password manager starter project implemented in Python that saves your credentials locally and let's you generate a random password because we have all been here!

 ![img_1.png](docs/img_1.png)